About Item Value Checker

 - Casual sellers decluttering a home, downsizing, or listing items on eBay, Facebook Marketplace, Mercari, or Poshmark for the first time.

-- Collectors tracking the current market value of trading cards, vintage toys, sneakers, coins, and other collectibles without paying for a formal appraisal.
+- Collectors starting research on trading cards, vintage toys, sneakers, coins, and other collectibles before checking edition, authenticity, and completed sales.

 Accuracy and Limitations

-Estimates are less reliable for one-of-a-kind items (original art, handmade crafts), hyper-local items (heavy furniture where shipping is impractical), and items with very few comparable sales.
-For these, we recommend consulting a professional appraiser or checking niche-specific marketplaces.
+Estimates are less reliable for one-of-a-kind items (original art, handmade crafts), hyper-local items (heavy furniture where shipping is impractical), and items with very few close active matches.
+Condition, accessories, authenticity, rarity, shipping, fees, and seasonal demand can all change the price a buyer ultimately pays.

 Contact